Yuvaraj-Patil/ShivShambho_eShop/CONTRIBUTING.md

 ## Have a Suggestion?

-If you have a suggestion on how to enhance eShop, please open an issue with the following details:
+If you have a suggestion on how to enhance ShivShambho_eShop, please open an issue with the following details:
 - A clear title and description of the suggestion
 - Any relevant examples or mockups
 - Indicate whether you're interested in implementing the feature yourself